How To Deep Clean / Shampoo your Oriental Rugs

 - Vacuum when dry.

-Here's part 3 of the Oriental rug cleaning series that reviews removing stains from oriental rugs:
+Below is a link to Part 3 of our Oriental Rug Cleaning Series that reviews removing stains from oriental rugs:

 Relax and Enjoy Your Beautiful Oriental Rug